-Partner Claire Dyer, in our Family law team, highlights some of the myths that many cohabiting couples may not be aware of.
+Partner Claire Dyer, in our leading Family law team, highlights some of the myths that many cohabiting couples may not be aware of.

-Our family team is proud to be part of Resolution, a national group of family lawyers and other professionals committed to the constructive resolution of family disputes.
+Our Family law team is proud to be part of Resolution, a national group of family lawyers and other professionals committed to the constructive resolution of family disputes.
 We follow a code of practice that promotes a non-confrontational approach to family problems where appropriate and encourage solutions that consider the needs of the whole family - and in particular the best interests of children.

 For the past two decades, marriage rates have declined and the number of couples cohabiting has increased.
 In 2016 there were around 6.6million cohabiting adults according to Resolution.
 This is officially the fastest growing family type, more than doubling from 1.5million couples just 20 years ago.
 Yet, a 2017 ComRes survey showed that only one couple in three knew there was no such thing as common law marriage.